 where n represents the total number of reads at a particular locus, B(x,y) represents the beta function with variables x and y, a and b represent the shape parameters of the beta distribution.
 For computational efficiency, if n ≥ 1000, we set it to a maximum of 1000, but retain the allelic ratio at the SNV.
 The VGAM beta-binomial routines require the input of the overdispersion parameter, ρ, and probability of success (also the mean of the beta distribution), which we fix at p=0.5 since the null hypothesis assumes no allelic imbalance.
 We then obtain the expected beta-binomial distributions for ρ=0 to ρ=1 with increment of 0.1, and choose ρ that minimizes the least sum of squared errors (LSSE) between the empirical and the expected distributions.
 Lastly, to further refine our estimate, we iterate a bisection method to arrive at a LSSE (R pseudo-code available in Supp file 5).

-We calculate ρ for each 287 ChIP-seq and 993 RNA-seq individual datasets.
-In addition to 13 ChIP-seq and 6 RNA-seq datasets that have insufficient read alignments, we removed 55 ChIP-seq and 32 RNA-seq datasets with an arbitrary threshold of ρ>0.34.

-Using the resultant 219 ChIP-seq and 955 RNA-seq datasets, we pool datasets by TF and individual for ChIP-seq and by individual for RNA-seq and re-calculate ρ for each pooled dataset.
+After removing 11 ChIP-seq and 6 RNA-seq datasets that have insufficient read alignments, we calculate ρ for each 276 ChIP-seq and 987 RNA-seq individual datasets.
+For RNA-seq datasets, we removed 32 datasets with ρ ≥ 0.125, which is one standard deviation higher than the mean ρ e RNA-seq datasets.
+For ChIP-seq datasets, because many of the datasets have considerable ρ, we use a less stringent arbitrary threshold of ρ ≥ 0.3 to remove 90 ChIP-seq datasets.
+Using the resultant 186 ChIP-seq and 955 RNA-seq datasets, we pool datasets by TF and individual for ChIP-seq and by individual for RNA-seq and re-calculate ρ for each pooled dataset.
 This final ρ is used in the beta-binomial test for allele-specific SNV detection.

 Allele-specific SNV detection